Saturday, July 28, 2012

 1970: Sly & the Family Stone did not appear for a concert at Grant's Park in Chicago, sparking a riot.

-1974: Wings were on top of the U.K. album chart with Band on the Run.
+1974: Wings were on top of the U.K. Album chart with Band on the Run.

-1974: "Annie's Song" by John Denver reached #1, followed by Elton John's "Don't Let the Sun Go Down On Me" and "Rock and Roll Heaven" by the Righteous Brothers.
+1974: "Annie's Song" by John Denver reached #1, followed by Elton John's "Don't Let The Sun Go Down On Me" and "Rock And Roll Heaven" by the Righteous Brothers.
 George McCrae's "Rock Your Baby" fell from its perch at #1, while Steely Dan were up to #5 with "Rikki Don't Lose That Number".
-The rest of the Top 10: Roberta Flack moved from 16 to 6 with "Feel Like Makin' Love", the Hollies had song #7--"The Air That I Breathe", the Hues Corporation slipped with "Rock the Boat", Dave Loggins entered the Top 10 with "Please Come To Boston" and Chicago moved from 23-10 with "Call On Me".
+The rest of the Top 10: Roberta Flack moved from 16 to 6 with "Feel Like Makin' Love", the Hollies had song #7--"The Air That I Breathe", the Hues Corporation slipped with "Rock The Boat", Dave Loggins entered the Top 10 with "Please Come To Boston" and Chicago moved from 23-10 with "Call On Me".

 1976: Bruce Springsteen sued manager Mike Appel in Manhattan's U.S. District Court for fraud and breach of contract.

 1976: Tina Turner filed for divorce from Ike.
+About time, girl.

 1979: Blondie was in concert at the Orpheum Theater in Memphis, Tennessee.

-1983: Madonna released her debut album.
+1983: Madonna released her debut album on Sire Records.

 1985: The Eurythmics had the #1 song in the U.K. with "There Must Be An Angel (Playing With My Heart)".